-- A. Bereavement time up to 5 days for immediate family and 1 day for near relative or friend (each occasion) (Board Policy 336) - B. Jury duty/witness in Court as needed (Board Policy 342) - C. Childbearing (disability) leave (paid) (Board Policy 334) - D. Childbearing (personal) leave (unpaid) for a maximum period of 1 year from the date of childbirth or custody of an adopted infant (Board Policy 334) - E. Military leave (unpaid) (Board Policy 336) - F. Military training (maximum of 15 days each year) (Board Policy 336) - G. Religious Obligations (Board Policy 336) - H. Attendance at conferences/conventions.
+- A. Bereavement time up to 5 days for immediate family and 1 day for near relative (each occasion) (Board Policy 336) - B. Jury duty/witness in Court as needed ( Board Policy 342) - C. Maternity/Childrearing (disability) leave (paid) (Board Policy 334) - D. Maternity/Childrearing (personal) leave (unpaid) for a maximum period of 1 year from the date of childbirth or custody of an adopted infant (Board Policy 334) - E. Military leave (unpaid) (Board Policy 336) - F. Military training (maximum of 15 days each year) (Board Policy 336) - G. Attendance at conferences/conventions will be determined by Superintendent or his/her designee.